-Final Examination: There will be a two-hour comprehensive common final exam given during final exam week (May 3 - May 8).
-The final exam will be multiple choice.
+Exams: There will be two midterm exams this semester.
+They will both be in-class and at a date later determined.
+Additionally, there will be a final exam sometime during finals week (May 3 - May 8).
 The date and time will be announced later.